Rightpoint/BonMot/README.md

 ## License

-manuscript is available under the MIT license.
+BonMot is available under the MIT license.
 See the LICENSE file for more info.